andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

 # Artificial Intelligence

-*A series of notes on the Artificial Intelligence course as taught by Francesco Amigoni and Marcello Restelli during the first semester of the academic year 2018-2019 at Politecnico di Milano*
+*A series of terribly-formatted notes on the Artificial Intelligence course as taught by Francesco Amigoni and Marcello Restelli during the first semester of the academic year 2018-2019 at Politecnico di Milano*